edensuh24/TestRepo/README.md

-# Lab 1 Test ProjectThis project was created to experiment with git.
+# Lab 1 Test Project
+This project was created to experiment with git.